Tutorial

 config content openai_text {

-api_key = from_env_variable("OPENAI_API_KEY")
+api_key = env.OPENAI_API_KEY

 }

-Add this block to hello.fabric file.
+Add this block to the root level of hello.fabric file, outside document block.

 Usage